Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-U.S. average auto insurance rates for a Mini Cooper are $1,220 annually with full coverage.
-Comprehensive costs around $250 a year, collision costs $450, and liability coverage costs around $384.
-A policy with just liability insurance costs as low as $432 a year, with coverage for high-risk drivers costing around $2,640.
-Teens pay the highest rates at $4,582 a year or more.
+U.S. average insurance rates for a Mini Cooper are $1,220 a year for full coverage.
+Comprehensive insurance costs approximately $250, collision insurance costs $450, and liability costs $384.
+A policy with just liability insurance costs as little as $432 a year, and coverage for high-risk drivers costs $2,640 or more.
+Teen drivers pay the highest rates at up to $4,582 a year.

 Average premium for full coverage: $1,220

-Full coverage includes $500 deductible amounts, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and Cooper trim levels.
+Price estimates include $500 physical damage deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all states and for different Cooper trim levels.

 Price Range from Low to High

-For an average driver, Mini Cooper insurance prices go from as cheap as $432 for liability-only coverage to a high of $2,640 for a high-risk driver policy.
+For the average driver, Mini Cooper insurance prices range from as low as $432 for just liability coverage to a much higher rate of $2,640 for a driver who has had serious violations or accidents.

 Geographic Price Range